felipelewyee/DoNOF.jl/README.md

 julia example.jl > example.out
 ~~~

-## Tips
+## 😎 Tips

 - You should have [Julia installed](https://julialang.org/downloads)

-- Remember to have configured the number of threads that Jullia can use for parallelism, for example:
+- Remember to configure the number of threads for parallelism, for example:
 ~~~
 export JULIA_NUM_THREADS=12
 ~~~